Parameterized Analysis in Artificial Intelligence (Research Project)

 Picture credits: Soeren Nickel, 2020

 Parameterized complexity theory is a well-established paradigm used for the fine-grained analysis of computational problems.
 Such analysis can provide efficient algorithms for these problems by exploiting subtle structural properties of relevant inputs, as well as powerful lower bounds that rule out efficient algorithms even for severely restricted instances.
 Parameterized complexity analysis has found great success across numerous fields of computer science, with notable examples including graph algorithms, computational geometry, database theory, computational logic and constraint satisfaction.
 In the highly prominent fields of artificial intelligence (AI) and machine learning (ML) – areas which have become an ubiquitous part of today's society – we see a distinct lack of foundational research targeting the fine-grained, parameterized complexity of fundamental problems.
-The goal of this project is to change this.
+The goal of this six-year project is to change this.

 A Parameterized Toolbox for Problems in AI and ML